Nikkochocho/chesse/README.md

 # chesse

 `chesse` is a chessboard implementation, which features two players and all the pieces a traditional chess game has to offer.
-It also includes coverage tests to check all its functionality.
+It also includes coverage tests to verify if all its functionality has to offer is working accordingly.

 ## Table of Contents :pushpin:

 * [Dependencies](#dependencies-memo)
     - [C.Make 3.24](#cmake-324)
     - [LCOV](#lcov)